sahlenlab/HiCapTools/README.md

 ##### 2. Negative Control Probe Design

 - Transcript File for Negative Controls *(STRING: REQUIRED)* : The path to the file containing the list of all transcripts in the genome used.
 The Transcript file is required for creating Negative Control Probes.
 The file should be in the transcript file format for negative control probes as described in the [File Formats](#file-formats) section.

-- Minimum fragment length for negative probe  *(INTEGER: REQUIRED)*  : The minimum length of the restriction enzyme fragment for which negative control probes are designed.
-The recommended and default value is 500 base pairs, used if the field is left empty.

 - Number of Intergenic Negative control fragments *(INTEGER: OPTIONAL)* :   The number of intergenic negative control fragments to place probes.
 Empty field will be taken as zero.
 Two probes will be placed on each negative control fragment.